axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

 ## How do we generate our models?

 In 2021, during our company launch, we initially crafted models manually.
 However, as we expanded our work with more resources, we realized the need for a better solution.
 After exploring existing libraries and facing issues with types in [`fhir.resources`][5], we discovered [`fhir-py-types`][6] from [beda.software](https://beda.software/).
 This library generates Pydantic models from the FHIR specification, providing a single file with all models.
+An open-source example of this file can be found [here](https://github.com/Tiro-health/FHIRkit/blob/v1.0/fhirkit/r5.py)

 The challenge now is migrating this file to Pydantic v2.

 ## Migrating to Pydantic v2 by hand